Britannia Yacht Club: The Britannia Yacht Club Inc.

 In 1969, a brass plaque on the BYC harbor commemorated All the walls in this harbor were built by the physical efforts of the club members started 1 November 1951 length 1 mile completed 19 October 1968.
 This stone laid by Captain Thomas G. Fuller.

 In 1969, a dining room was added to the clubhouse by Massey & Flanders.
 The senior lounge, for club members over 21 years of age, was converted into the Commodore's boardroom.
 In 1970, the clubhouse stairs and dining room were remodeled.
 In 1971, a sloping ramp was replaced with a terrace.

 Ninety two burgees associated with club member's yachts were researched and painted on the perimeter of the second floor dance floor in 1971 by Commodore TE Appleton; the decorations recall this areas' previous use as a sail drying area.

 All-weather tennis courts were installed in 1973.

 In 1974, club members wrote a book on the history of the Britannia Yacht Club called ``Britannia Yacht Club`` (Ottawa, Britannia Yacht Club, 1974) Call number 797.106071384 B862.

 In 1974, the BYC commemorated the 50th anniversary of the ladies' auxiliary.

 In 1976, a group of BYC members volunteered to assist in running the 1976 Sailing Olympics in Kingston, Ontario.

-In 1977, club members skated in the harbour.
+In 1977, club members skated in the harbor.

 During the spring flood in 1979, BYC members volunteered to line sandbags along the pier, mouth of the harbour, along circle drive, the catwalk, boat storage cradles, and along the front of the Club.
 The pier and gas pump area were under water.

 In 1982, BYC cabaret night acts included 'Sailor girls.'

-In 1983, new gates were constructed at the mouth of the BYC harbour.
+In 1983, new gates were constructed at the mouth of the BYC harbor.

 In 1983, BYC hosted an 18 years and under provincial championship regatta.

 In 1984, five courts were resurfaced.
 BYC has hosted veteran's tournaments, wheelchair tennis and junior championships.

 In 1985, Club members hosted a cabaret with acts such as 'Going, Going, Gunks', 'Miss BYC', 'The Commodores', 'The Whistlers', the Tennis Group, the 'Bare Foot Contessas', 'Britannia Ahoy' and 'the Nuns'.